laminlabs/lamindb/README.md

 # LaminDB

-Open-source data lake, warehouse & feature store for biology.
+Open-source data lake & feature store for biology.

-Manage your existing data & analyses in your existing infrastructure.
+Manage your existing R&D data & analyses in your existing infrastructure.

 ```{warning}